fenner/icmp-node-id/draft-ietf-intarea-extended-icmp-nodeid.md

 - ICMPv6 Destination Unreachable

-For reasons described in {{RFC4884}}, this extension cannot be appended to any of the currently defined ICMPv4 or ICMPv6 messages other than those listed above.
+For reasons described in {{RFC4884}}, this extension cannot be added to any of the currently defined ICMPv4 or ICMPv6 messages other than those listed above.

-The extension defined herein MAY be appended to any of the above listed messages and SHOULD be appended whenever required to identify the node and when local policy or security considerations do not supersede this requirement.
+The extension defined herein, Node Identification Object, MAY be added to any of the above listed messages and SHOULD be added whenever required to identify the node and when local policy or security considerations do not supersede this requirement.
 See {{security}} for suggested configuration regarding including these messages.